uom-resquant/modelling_book/docs/07_regression_III.md

 ## 1.535746 1.688394 1.183109 1.028525
 ```

-Typically, it is assumed that you need a value greater than 2 for the square root of the variance inflation factor before collinearity seriously impairs the precision of the estimation.
-It does not look as if we would have to worry much on the basis of these results.
+Now, because we're using the square root, our thresholds would change accordingly.
+So, usually, it is assumed that you need a value greater than around 2 for the square root of the variance inflation factor before collinearity impairs the precision of the estimation, and above 3 would indicate a more serious problem.
+It does not look as if we have much to worry about on the basis of these results.

-When you have a set of related inputs or regressors (either because you have a multicategory factor and various dummy variables or because you have polynomial regressors), you cannot use the variance inflation factor.
-There is, however, a similar statistic that you can use in these contexts: the **generalised variance inflation factor**.
-We could use this measure for our final model for the `Boston` data.
-We invoke this statistic using the same code as before:
+There are some scenarios when you cannot use the the variance inflation factor.
+For example, when you have multicategory factor and various dummy variables, or because you have polynomial independent variables (e.g., interacting age with itself to model a non-linear association between age and your Y variable).
+There is, however, a similar statistic that you can use in these contexts: the **generalised variance inflation factor** (see [Fox, 2011](https://books.google.co.uk/books?id=LMqkupSCOd4C&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q=vif&f=false)).
+We could use this measure for our final model using the `Boston` data.
+We invoke this statistic using the same code as before, but now, the `vif` function recognises that we need the generalized version of the variance inflation factor (note that we've used a polynomial form of `medv`!).

 ``` r